collindching/collinching.github.io/_pages/about.md

 ## Who I am

-Hi!
-I'm Collin, and I help businesses make decisions with statistics and programming.
-I am equally versed in R and Python, and am pretty handy with Excel too.
+Hi, I'm Collin.
+As a data scientist, I help businesses make decisions through statistics, programming, and communication.
+I am well-versed in R and Python, and am pretty handy with Excel too.

-I received my bachelors in statistics from UCLA in 2018, and don't have any immediate plans for further education.
-I consider this website to be continuation of my learning journey.
+I received my bachelors in statistics from UCLA in 2018, and don't have immediate plans for furthering my formal education.
+However, I consider this website to be continuation of my learning journey.

 At the moment, I'm a contract marketing decision scientist at FAANG.